SoobumJun/MLB-Batting-Data/README.md

 compare either two teams or two players.

-All the function will offer function of plotting. if you add 'plat' after the command it will automatically plotting either table, barchart or radar chart
+All the function will offer function of plotting. if you type 'plot' after the command it will automatically plotting either table, barchart or radar chart depend of search criteria.

 structure of data base